google/tarpc/README.md

 tarpc has two APIs: `sync` for blocking code and `future` for asynchronous code.
 First we'll discuss how to use the sync API.
 The following example shows how to build a client and server binary and run them on the command line.
-Code for these examples involes three crates: `examples/hello_api`, `examples/sync_server`, and `examples/sync_cli`.
+Code for these examples involves three crates: `examples/hello_api`, `examples/sync_server`, and `examples/sync_cli`.

 The first file is `lib.rs` in the `hello_api` crate, which defines the RPC